tomkerkhove/promitor/docs/configuration/v2.x/metrics/generic-azure-resource.md

 You can declare to scrape a generic Azure resource via the `Generic` resource type.

-Promitor simplifies defining resource uris by using the subscription & resource group defined in `azureMetadata` so that your configuration is small & readable.
+Promitor simplifies defining resource URIs by using the subscription & resource group defined in `azureMetadata` so that your configuration is small & readable.

 Mandatory fields :